eliakindelrosario/Summer_2017/README.md

 ###### Note: virtualenv is not required and if you install Python version 2.7> and 3.> will install pip automatically.
 Earlier versions may not.

 #### Setting up the Virtual Environment
 For best practice, create a python virtual environment to hold the application.
-Here I am assuming virtualenv is already in your machine.
+Here I am assuming virtualenv is already on your machine.

 Enter a directory where you want your virtual environment to be and create it.
 ```
 $ cd ~/where/virtualenv/will/be/located
 $ virtualenv projectenv
 ```
-Then activate it by executing this command:
+Then activate the environment by executing this command:

 `source ~/where/virtualenv/will/be/located/projectenv/bin/activate`